ddepu11/movil_shop_server_side/README.md

 # This is a back end of MovilShop MERN stack web app

-### Made it using nodejs, expressjs, mongoDB, and so on
+### Made it using nodejs, expressjs, mongoDB, and it is hosted in heroku

 # [Live Demo](https://movil-shop.netlify.app/)